My Best Girl: Release

 The film was first released in 1927.
 It had a budget of $483,103 and grossed about $1,027,757 in the US alone on its first run.

-The Mary Pickford Corporation owns the copyright.
+Legacy

+The film's copyright expired in 2023, and entered the public domain along with other works from 1927.
 A complete print of the film survives in mostly good condition.
-It was released on DVD by The Milestone Collection in 1999.
+It was released on DVD by The Milestone Collection and The Mary Pickford Corporation in 1998.

-Legacy

 My Best Girl was restored in 2015 by the UCLA Film and Television Archive based on the Archive's earlier restoration, which combines the best shots from two 35mm acetate fine grain master positives owned by the Mary Pickford Foundation and a 1940s-era 16mm print from the Mary Pickford Collection at the Library of Congress, and features remade titles to improve the overall appearance of the film.
 The new restoration was first shown as part of the 17th edition of the UCLA Film and Television Archive's biennial "Festival of Preservation" in 2015.

 Pickford biographer Jeffrey Vance, quoted in the UCLA Film and Television Archive's "Festival of Preservation" 2015 program notes, relates, “What makes My Best Girl special is that it captures the miracle of two people falling in love with each other as their characters do.
 It is challenging to capture genuine emotion on a cold piece of celluloid, but falling in love is beautifully immortalized in My Best Girl.”

 On October 31, 2017 the restaurant Best Girl opened on the ground floor of the Ace Hotel in downtown Los Angeles, 90 years from the release date of the movie and named in its honor.

-The film is recognized by American Film Institute in these lists: